By Genevieve Wood

 Chi-X has launched in October 2018 Transferable Custody Receipts (TraCRs) (pronounced 'Tracers').
 TraCRs can be traded just like a share on Chi-X. They are based on a underlying asset that is a member of the primary index of a specified offshore market such as NASDAQ and NYSE, providing Australian investors with access to invest in the top US stocks with settlement via ASX CHESS - meaning you can hold it on your HIN just like a share.
 See more here.

 Introducing competition in trading venues is good for financial markets and the global trading community.
-It challenges the monopoloy of the primary exchanges in that country, exposing any excessive costs and lowering them.
+It challenges the monopoly of the primary exchanges in that country, exposing any excessive costs and lowering them.
 It promote fairness and transparency in the way it is regulated, but most of all it encourages innovation.

 Chi-X's launch four years ago not only prompted the halving of trading fees but also widespread trading infrastructure upgrades, lower latency and the introduction of new 'dark markets' such as Mid-Point and consequently, ASX's Centre Point.

-This competition has done a great service to our stockbroking industry, benefitting not just the big instos but retail traders too.
+This competition has done a great service to our stockbroking industry, benefiting not just the big instos but retail traders too.

 I'm looking forward to seeing what Chi-X continues to do over the next few years!

 General Advice Warning